MarkusWenzel/xai-proteins/README.md

 ## Publication

-You find more information in our _Bioinformatics_-article:
+You find more information in our article:

 Markus Wenzel, Erik Grüner, Nils Strodthoff (2024).
 [Insights into the inner workings of transformer models for protein function prediction](https://doi.org/10.1093/bioinformatics/btae031), _Bioinformatics_, btae031.